-This is Part 1 in a multi-part series.
+This is Part 1 in a two-part series.
 For part two, click here.

 Peace Corps Week is here.
 From February 24th through March 2nd.
 Peace Corps Week celebrates Peace Corps’ anniversary, which is on March 1st.
 This week, many celebrations happen, as well as activities to bring more awareness of the plethora of activities that Peace Corps is involved with throughout the world.
 This year, Peace Corps will be celebrating 58 years!
 The theme this year is “A Day in the Life…”